Web3-courses/Polygon_Blog/client/reactDapp/reactdapp/README.md

+# Instructions

+This file explains how the react app can actually get and create data from the smart contarcts ABI.

+## Create the ract app

+The very first step is to create the react app for our frontend

-# Getting Started with Create React App
+### Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts
+### Available Scripts

 In the project directory, you can run: